Adam Coleman·Staff Editor, NFL

 New England falls to 3-4 on the season.
 The defense was a mess all night and had no answer for Justin Fields.
 And the QB situation is suddenly a mess after benching Mac Jones and watching Bailey Zappe struggle in the second half.

-GO FURTHERBears defeat Patriots, 33-14
+Bears defeat Patriots, 33-14

 The Chicago Bears posted season high marks in rushing yards and takeaways on the way to a convincing 33-14 win over the New England Patriots in the Week 7 Monday Night Football game.